annexare/Countries/README.md

 Continents & countries: ISO 3166-1 alpha-2 code, name, languages, capital and currency, native name, calling codes.
 Lists are available in JSON and SQL formats.

+## Usage

+Here you have ready to use both JSON for most web apps and SQL files for some backend stuff.
+Package is available via Bower: `bower install countries`.

+## Examples

 ```
 {
     "continents": {